 }

-"Write a short poem about AI",
+prompt: "Write a short poem about AI"

 )

-for try await token in result.stream {
+for await event in stream {

-print(token, terminator: "")
+print(event.token, terminator: "")

 }